 Note that your regular pay rate also includes non-discretionary bonuses.15

-Also note that employers must pay an extra hour of wages – called a “premium payment” when they fail to provide you (as a non-exempt employee) a required:
+If you are a non-exempt employee, also note that employers must pay an extra hour of wages, called a “premium payment,” when they fail to provide you:

-Prior to 2021, employers calculated premium payments as equal to your base wage, not including any non-discretionary bonuses.
-Though the California Supreme Court held in Ferra v.
+Before 2021, employers calculated premium payments as equal to your base wage, not including any non-discretionary bonuses.
+The California Supreme Court held in Ferra v.
 Lowes Hollywood Hotel, LLC, that the premium payment must be equal to your regular rate of pay, which includes non-discretionary bonuses.17

-Therefore if Charlie in the above example was made to work through a meal break, his boss would have to pay him a premium equal to his regular rate of pay: $17.50.
+Therefore, if Charlie in the above example were made to work through a meal break, his boss would have to pay him a premium equal to his regular rate of pay: $17.90.

 When you are a non-exempt hourly employee and receive a flat sum bonus, the hourly value of that bonus is calculated by dividing the bonus amount by the total non-overtime hours you worked.